France Darget Savarit

 France Darget Savarit (26 December 1886 – 26 August 1965) was a French writer.
 Her work was part of the literature event in the art competition at the 1924 Summer Olympics.

+Her poetry began being published in newspapers in Tours.
+When she was just fourteen years old in 1901, a book of her poetry was published and well received by critics.
+The topics of her poems included a volcanic eruption in Martinique, the legendary figure Semiramis and the Franco-Prussian War.